jovanhyw/hwealth-backend/README.md

 This project aims to comply to good information security practices while bringing out a functional application.

-HWealth is a platform where users can find "Pro-bono" services provided by medical professionals on this platform.
-Medical professionals go through a verification process done by us before being allow to be on the platform.
+HWealth is a platform where users can find "Pro-bono" services provided by medical professionals.
+Medical professionals go through a verification process done by us before being allowed to provide their services on the platform.

 ## 🏁 Getting Started <a name = "getting_started"></a>